Integrating Sustainability Across All Disciplines

 FRED Talks provide an opportunity for members of the campus community to come together to watch and discuss videos from the popular TED Talks series.
 The spring semester Fred Talks will focus on concepts relevant to the Baccalaureate Goals Framework: Skilled, Connected, Creative, and Responsible.

-Handling Incoming Information Using the Six D System
+Information Management Using the Six D System

 Throughout our day we are bombarded with vast amounts of information.
 Participants at this workshop will learn how to use the Six D system to manage incoming information, both in email and in paper formats, efficiently.